The Battle of Jutland (1916)

 World War I brought major changes in military technology, due to the development of new weapons.

-The United States entered World War II after the devastating attack by the Japanese navy.
+The United States entered World War II after the devastating attack by the Japanese army.

 The battle ended with the victory of William the Conqueror´s Norman army over the English.